 Till today, the locals are gripped by fear, myths, and a sense of mystery when it comes to visiting these temples; the reason being the numerous stories that haunt them and have been weaved around them.
 It’s the mixed effect of all these stories and legends that no one dares to enter the temple after sunset even until today.

-The Legend Behind the Haunted Kiradu Temples
+The Mystery Behind the Haunted Kiradu Temples

 There is no scientific evidence that the temples of Kiradu are haunted or cursed in any way.
 However, it is also true that no one enters these temples after the sunset.